FarihaHossain/SwinFSR/README.md

-This code is for our paper "evolutionizing Space Health (Swin-FSR): Advancing Super-Resolution of Fundus Images for SANS Visual Assessment Technology" which has been accpeted in MICCAI 2023.
+This code is for our paper "Revolutionizing Space Health (Swin-FSR): Advancing Super-Resolution of Fundus Images for SANS Visual Assessment Technology" which has been accepted in MICCAI 2023.

 ![](Fig1.png)